Card Skimming: What Are Skimming Devices + How Can You Stay Safe?

-- Consider a Digital Wallet: If the credit card terminal accepts NFC transactions, consider using Apple Pay, Samsung Pay, or Android Pay, available at 3Rivers.
+- Consider a Digital Wallet: If the credit card terminal accepts NFC transactions, consider using Apple Pay, Samsung Pay, or Google Pay (formerly Android Pay), available at 3Rivers.
 These services tokenize your credit card information, so your personal information is never exposed.
 If your data is somehow intercepted, it’s useless to them because it’s not an actual card number.

 - Know what a card skimmer looks like: Take a look at this historical review of card skimmer devices at Krebs on Security.
 It shows just how well thieves have been able to improve at hiding their devices over the years.